 Prior to this offering, there has been no public market for our ordinary shares.
 We are selling 5,263,158 ordinary shares.
-The initial public offering price is \$21.00 per share.
+The estimated initial public offering price is between \$18.00 and \$20.00 per

-We have been approved to list our ordinary shares on the New York Stock Exchange under the symbol "FVRR."
+We intend to apply to have the ordinary shares listed on the New York Stock Exchange under the symbol

 We are both an "emerging growth company" and a "foreign private issuer" as defined under the U.S. federal securities laws and, as such, may elect to comply with certain reduced public company reporting requirements.
-See "Summary-Implications of being an emerging growth company and a foreign private
+See "Summary-Implications of being an emerging growth company and a foreign private issuer."